-The heart and soul of the craftsmen for Christ ministry can be summed up like this,
+The heart and soul of the Craftsmen for Christ ministry is this,

-A site visit will take place and it as this time the CFC volunteers will access and prioritize the needs.
-After much prayer CFC matches our resources to the need, and when all of the resources of skills, materials and the time to do the work are provided CFC begins the work.
+CFC receives requests daily.
+While every request cannot be answered, each one is reviewed and prayed for.
+When volunteers and staff are available a site visit will take place to assess and prioritize the needs.
+After much prayer, CFC matches resources to needs.
+When skills, materials and volunteers to do the work match, CFC begins the work.
 Each project begins and ends with prayer.
 It is during this prayer time that real fruit of our labor is produced.
 Our desire is to build lasting relationships with the people that we help.

 CFC meets weekly in Yuba City at 6:30 pm Tuesdays at the Bride Church, 1321 Peachtree Lane, for men’s fellowship, worship, study and prayer.

 CFC incorporated in 1997 as a 501 (C)3 federal non-profit organization.
 CFC has 12 chapters in three states, that are represented by nine different churches.
 Each chapter takes on its own personality but the heartbeat of the ministry remains the same.